-If you have found this design yourself too and if found after me, *feel free to say you have discovered it* but mention any others who have also discovered the model first (and get permission before making any tutorial or diagram).
-If you found the model first and have a problem with my tutorial or would like to be mentioned please email me here.
+If you have found this design yourself too, *feel free to say you have discovered it, but mention who else has also discovered the model first (and get permission before making any tutorial or diagram).

-When someone comes up with a model themselves, even a relatively simple design, it’s pretty obvious because the folding process will be different, if it’s exactly the same, then it’s usually been learnt from the original tutorial.
+When someone comes up with a model themselves, even a relatively simple design, the folding process will be different, if it’s exactly the same, then it’s probably been learnt from the original tutorial.
+If you want to deceive others and yourself that changing one step from someone else design makes it yours, you should really re-consider your path in life.

-Please email me here if you would like to re-create any of my origami tutorials or for any use of my content including diagrams or photographs.
-Please make sure you get permission, I do not bite!
-I do not appreciate it when people create tutorials of my designs especially when no credit is given.
-Any videos that are re-uploaded will receive copyright strikes on YouTube and your account will be left in bad standing if not shut down completely, so don’t do that.
+It is not appreciated when people create tutorials of copyright protected designs especially when no credit is given.
+Any videos that are re-uploaded will receive copyright strikes on YouTube and your account will be left in bad standing if not shut down completely.

 Thanks for taking the time to read this, for more information on origami copyright, please see Origami USA’s website which has extensive (if not a bit confusing) copyright info.
 Sara Adams also wrote a very good article about getting permission and why you should not because of copyright but because it’s the right thing to do.